Samson-Michael/housing-price-prediction/README.md

 This plot shows the most important factors for the model to predict house prices.
 House size is the top factor, as expected.
 Interestingly, unfurnished houses seem to have a significant impact on the model's predictions.
 The number of bedrooms and parking spaces also play a major role in price estimation

+# Conclusion

+This housing price prediction project successfully utilized machine learning techniques to predict property prices with high accuracy.
+The Random Forest Regressor, after hyperparameter tuning, significantly outperformed the baseline model with a 74% reduction in error (MAE of ₦252,936.94 vs. ₦973,692.83).

+Key features like house size, furnishing status, and the number of bedrooms were identified as critical drivers of price.
+These insights guides stakeholders in the housing market to make decisions about property pricing, marketing strategies, and renovation priorities.

+Moving forward, integrating this model into a dynamic pricing tool and refining it with larger, updated datasets will ensure its continued relevance and impact.
+This project not only demonstrates the power of machine learning in solving real-world problems but also lays a solid foundation for further advancements in the real estate sector.